-The McMains Center's mission is to advance the quality of life for children with disabilities and their families by providing physical, developmental, academic and communication services.
+The mission of the McMains Children's Developmental Center (MCDC) is to advance the quality of life for children and their families by providing physical, developmental, academic and communication services.

 Our team works together to impact the lives of children and their families.
-We help kids play, learn, communicate, adapt.
-Since no standard therapy works for all patients, our team crafts an individual plan of treatment for each child.
+We help kids play, learn, adapt, and communicate.
+Since no standard therapy works for all children, our team crafts an individual plan of treatment for each child.
 We wrap our core therapy services of speech and language therapy, occupational therapy and physical therapy with additional services and programs to address the unique needs of the whole child and family.

-The McMains Children’s Developmental Center began serving children with cerebral palsy in 1954.
-Since then, we have expanded our services to meet the needs of the community and now offer a full range of diagnostic, treatment and rehabilitation services for children with a variety of disabilities and developmental delays.
+The McMains Children’s Developmental Center (MCDC) began serving children with cerebral palsy in 1954.
+Since then, we have expanded our services to meet the needs of the community.
+We offer a full range of diagnostic, treatment and rehabilitation services for children with a variety of disabilities and developmental delays.

-Originally named the United Cerebral Palsy Association of Greater Baton Rouge, Inc., the Center was renamed the McMains Children’s Developmental Center to honor the late Dr. Frank McMains who volunteered his orthopedic medical services to the children for over 33 years.
+Originally named The United Cerebral Palsy Association of Greater Baton Rouge, Inc., we were renamed the McMains Children’s Developmental Center to honor the late Dr. Frank McMains who volunteered his orthopedic medical services to the children for over 33 years.

-The areas served by the McMains Center include the parishes of East and West Baton Rouge, East and West Feliciana, Ascension, Assumption, St. James, Tangipahoa, St. Helena, Livingston, Iberville and Point Coupee.
+The areas served by MCDC include the parishes of East and West Baton Rouge, East and West Feliciana, Ascension, Assumption, St. James, Tangipahoa, St. Helena, Livingston, Iberville and Point Coupee.